mrjohndcarter/EvilCorpActivityTracker/README.md

 # Evil Corp Activity Tracker

-Executes a JQL query and exports it to a CSV file.
+Executes a JQL query and exports insight about status changes of the query's results to a CSV file.

 ## Requirements